Aider-AI/aider/docs/benchmarks.md

 Instead, GPT-3.5 frequently just stuffs an entire python file into that field.

-It feels like it might be getting confused by fine tuning that was done for the ChatGPT code interpreter plugin?
+It seems like it might be getting confused by fine-tuning that was done for the ChatGPT code interpreter plugin?

 ## Randomness

 The benchmark attempts to be deterministic, always sending identical requests for each exercise on repeated runs.
 As part of this effort,
-when sending test error output to GPT it removes the wall-clock timing information that is normally included by the `unittest` module.
+when sending test error output to GPT, it removes the wall-clock timing information that is normally included by the `unittest` module.

-The benchmarking harness also logs sha hashes of all the OpenAI API requests and replies.
+The benchmarking harness also logs SHA hashes of all the OpenAI API requests and replies.
 This makes it possible to
 detect randomness or nondeterminism in the bechmarking process.

 It turns out that the OpenAI chat APIs are not deterministic, even at `temperature=0`.
-The same identical request will produce multiple distinct responses, usually on the order of 3-6 different variations.
-This feels like OpenAI may be load balancing their API across a number of slightly different instances of the model.
+The same identical request will produce multiple distinct responses, usually less than 5-10 variations.
+This suggests that OpenAI may be load balancing their API across a number of slightly different instances of the model?

 For some exercises, some of these variable responses pass the unit tests while other variants do not.
-Results for exercises like this which are "on the bubble" are therefore a bit random, depending on which variant OpenAI returns.
+Results for exercises like this, which are "on the bubble", are therefore a bit random, depending on which variant OpenAI returns.

 Given that, it would be ideal to run all 133 exercises many times for each